bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 Why BentoML?
 ------------

-BentoML’s comprehensive toolkit for AI application development provides a unified distribution format, which features a simplified AI architecture and supports deployment anywhere.
+BentoML's comprehensive toolkit for AI application development provides a unified distribution format, which features a simplified AI architecture and supports deployment anywhere.

 Streamline distribution with a unified format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ML projects often involve different roles and complex collaboration.
 BentoML simplifies this process through a unified distribution format - a file archive known as a :doc:`Bento </concepts/bento>`.
-With BentoML’s open standard and SDK for AI applications, you can package all the necessary components into a Bento.
+With BentoML's open standard and SDK for AI applications, you can package all the necessary components into a Bento.

 You can manage all the Bentos in the local Bento Store and keep iterating them as your application evolves.
 BentoML auto-generates API servers